n1vk/img/README.md

-# img
+# Images storing repository

-Images storing repository.
+Using this repository and jsDelivr, one can simply load images on the website.